mukul-bhele/fitnesstracker/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

+## Data Preprocessing

+Before diving into the analysis, several preprocessing tasks were performed to clean and format the data:

+1. **Elimination of Duplicates and Data Type Correction:** Duplicate records were identified and removed to avoid data redundancy.
+Data types were corrected to ensure consistency and accuracy in further analysis.
+2. **Handling Outliers and Anomalies:** Outliers, which can skew results, were carefully identified and dealt with.
+Anomalies that could result from errors or inconsistencies in data collection were addressed to maintain data integrity.
+3. **Merging Relevant Datasets:** Different datasets related to physical activity, sleep patterns, health metrics, and time-based data were merged where necessary.
+This consolidation allowed for a comprehensive analysis across multiple dimensions.
+4. **Creation of Derived Features:** New features were generated based on existing data to provide more insights.
+Aggregation of data, feature engineering, and calculations were performed to create meaningful derived features.

+These preprocessing steps ensure that the data used for analysis is clean, consistent, and ready for in-depth exploration and interpretation.
+**Note:** Detailed information regarding specific preprocessing tasks and their outcomes can be found in the subsequent sections of this documentation.

 ## Prepare
 To answer Bellabeat's business tasks I will be using [FitBit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit) (CC0: Public Domain, dataset made available through [Mobius](https://www.kaggle.com/arashnic)): This Kaggle data set contains personal fitness tracker from thirty fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
 #### Considerations